Student's dad arrested on sex trafficking charges after magazine's revelations - KTVZ

 Student’s dad arrested on sex trafficking charges after magazine’s revelations

-The father of a former Sarah Lawrence College student allegedly extorted and abused several students from the prestigious university and forced at least one student into prostitution over the past decade, federal prosecutors said Tuesday.
+The father of a former Sarah Lawrence College student allegedly extorted and abused several students from the prestigious university and forced at least one student into prostitution over the past decade, federal prosecutors said.

-Lawrence Ray “exploited and abused young women and men emotionally, physically and sexually for his own financial gain,” ultimately extorting approximately $1 million from five victims, said Geoffrey Berman, the US attorney for the Southern District of New York.
+Lawrence Ray “exploited and abused young women and men emotionally, physically and sexually for his own financial gain,” ultimately extorting approximately $1 million from five victims, Geoffrey Berman, the US attorney for the Southern District of New York, said Tuesday.

 Ray, 60, is charged in an indictment with extortion, sex trafficking, forced labor trafficking, money laundering and more.